Summary

 The difference is in reality vs expectation.

 People have the expectation of one price on the menu and a 20% higher final total.
 This is an unconscious habit built over a lifetime of it always working that way.
 So when they go online to see the menu of various places, they’ll see the tip-less restaurant has having higher prices.
 Even if they know it is tip-less, they’ll still unconsciously call it more expensive anyway.
-So I’ll go to the other restaurant that looks just as nice, but has cheaper prices on the menu.
+So they’ll go to the other restaurant that looks just as nice, but has cheaper prices on the menu.

 It’s similar to why all stores, corporations, and business fight against having to include taxes and fees in advertised prices.
 They want to bring people in with the lowest possible price, then hit them with the full cost only at the last moment, when they’re least likely to back out.